AngelProtection/angelcv/README.md

 ## 🛠️ Development and Support

-The primary developer and maintainer of AngelCV is [Iu Ayala](https://github.com/IuAyala) from [**Gradient Insight**](https://gradientinsight.com).
-Gradient Insight creates bespoke computer vision solutions tailored to unique business needs.
+The primary developer and maintainer of AngelCV is [Iu Ayala](https://github.com/IuAyala) from **Gradient Insight**.
+Gradient Insight partners with businesses to design and build custom AI-powered computer vision systems, turning complex visual data into actionable insights.
+You can learn more about their work at [gradientinsight.com](https://gradientinsight.com).

-AngelCV is a testament to the innovative solutions developed at Angel Protection System and Gradient Insight.
-We encourage the community to use, improve, and contribute to this project.
-For specific inquiries or bespoke solutions, feel free to reach out to the respective organizations.

 ## 📄 License